karanm645/flask_notes_management/README.md

 ### Usage
 After running the application, visit http://127.0.0.1:5000 in your web browser to start managing your notes.
 Log in or sign up to secure your notes.

+### Conclusion
+As someone who started off with Ruby on Rails, I am thrilled to learn Python because of it's numerous advantages in libraries and machine learning capabilities.
+Your input is valuable to me, so please don't hesitate to reach out!
+My email is karanm645@gmail.com.

+Thank you!